-This Low-carb Keto Gluten-Free Flax Bread Recipe is one of our favorite recipes of all times.
+This Focaccia Flax Bread Recipe is one of our favorite recipes of all times.
 It tastes great with sweet or savory filling and freezes well too, plus it's easily adaptable for vegan diets.

 It's grain free and even vegan (if need be) to boot and is one of our family's favorites.
 It's a very forgiving recipe that you won't even need my gluten-free baking tips for :).